RedPanda4552/DubzHud/README.md

 DubzHud displays Notifications under the Modules line.
 Currently, 5 notifications are implemented: melee strength indicator, and a low durability indicator for each armor piece.
 The melee strength Notification may be turned off in the config file, and its colors can be changed as well.

 ## Installation ##
 DubzHud is a Forge mod, and therefore requires you have Forge installed.
 Don't have Forge installed?
-Head over to the [Minecraft Forge Files page] (http://files.minecraftforge.net) and pick the installer that matches the version you have.
+Head over to the [Minecraft Forge Files page] (http://files.minecraftforge.net) and pick the installer that matches the Minecraft version you have.

 ### Picking the right file from Forge ###
 Mods usually will want Forge to be for the same version of Minecraft.
-Currently, DubzHud only works for the Minecraft version it is explicitly built for.
+Currently, DubzHud only works for the Minecraft version (Forge version *should not matter*) it is explicitly built for.
 Consider this while picking your Forge version.

 When you pick a game and Forge version you will then have multiple options.
 The Installer option will work on all operating systems.
 The Installer-Win option is for Windows only but may be easier for some people to run.